GET - On Google Play

 From Revelstoke you have two National Parks at your doorstep: Mount Revelstoke National Park and Glacier National Park.
 Both have an incredible selection of hiking trails and campsites.
 If you have kids, they will love the Beaver Lodge Kids Bike Park in the Nels Nelson area of Mount Revelstoke Park; it is a really neat place for kids to play and practice their biking skills.

 Another of our favourite trips is to take the ferry from Shelter Bay to Galena Bay and down to both Halcyon and Nakusp Hot Springs.
-This is possibly a topic for another blog but both are great places to explore if you like soaking in hot springs.
+Both are great places to explore if you like soaking in hot springs.
 In the meantime, enjoy the trains and all the other activities in Revelstoke!

 For places to stay in British Columbia go to Travel-British-Columbia.com